Kreash/ngx-contextmenu/README.md

 ## Installation

-- `npm install ngx-contextmenu @angular/cdk`
+- `npm i @kreash/ngx-contextmenu @angular/cdk`
-- import ContextMenuModule.forRoot() into your app module
+- import ContextMenuModule into your app module
 - Make sure to include `<!doctype html>` at the top of your `index.html`

 ## Usage